kognise/frozone/deploying/NOW.md

-# Deploying Frozone with Netlify
+# Deploying Frozone with Now

 **How to create and deploy a Frozone project on [Now](https://now.sh/).**